Skip to Content

 Here, you can customize what you like in your beef noodle soup.
 As an example, to add bok choy and egg, you'd add the bok choy to the boiling water and an egg to cook for 3 minutes, then remove from heat.

-In a bowl, add noodles, bok choy, poached egg, and red braised beef (including beef, broth and tomatoes).
-You can also add extra chicken broth to dilute the braised beef sauce/broth if it is too thick.
-Also, add scallions, cilantro, pickled green mustard, and red chili oil/sauce as desired and serve!
+In a bowl, add noodles, vegetables, poached egg (if using), and red braised beef (including beef, broth and tomatoes).
+You can also add extra hot water or chicken broth to dilute the braised beef sauce/broth if it is too concentrated.

 taiwanese beef noodle soup